sveltejs/kit/documentation/docs/01-routing.md

 #### URL parsing

-The `url` object is a standard [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) object.
+The `url` object is an instance of the standard [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) class.
 As such, you can access the query via `url.searchParams`:

 ```js
 // @filename: ambient.d.ts